 a) Prepare your mind:

 Before making a collections call, make sure you are fully relaxed, and regardless of how bad your last collections call was.
 Tell yourself “I will remain calm during this call, no matter what“.
-Let’s agree, a collections call from a debt collector is really that last thing any person wants to receive on any given day.
-About half of the debtors (or less) will talk to you properly, others will give you all sort of excuses, some may even be nasty or abusive.
+Let’s agree, a collections call from a debt collector is really the last thing any person wants to receive on any given day.
+About half of the debtors (or less) will talk to you properly, others will give you all sorts of excuses, some may even be nasty or abusive.
 Do not let any of this impact you, it’s a part of your job, laugh it off after the call is over.
 It is important for the debtors to understand that you are calling to work with them, not against them.

 No checking Facebook, WhatsApp, Instagram, News or Sports during the call.
 Keep your cell phone aside and no browsing the internet.
 Stay focused and Listen carefully.

 b) Yes, some debtors owe nothing, your data could be outdated: